Computer Applications | Google Docs | Middle School

-While it’s best to introduce these functions via lecture, teaching these advanced functions requires your students to do more hands-on work than their initial introduction to Google Docs.
+While it’s best to introduce these via lecture, teaching these advanced functions requires your students to do more hands-on work than their initial introduction to Google Docs.

 For example, when talking about bullets and numbering, you could ask them to create a list of their favorite books or movies.